AnggaR96s/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.